BLB Solicitors

 • is to pay or indemnify the seller against all outgoings and other expenses in respect of the property

-• is to pay the seller a fee calculated at the contract rate on a sum equal to the purchase price (less any deposit paid) for the period of the licence
+• must pay the seller a fee calculated at the contract rate on a sum equal to the purchase price (less any deposit paid) for the period of the licence

 • is entitled to any rents and profits from any part of the property which he does not occupy